Nick-Damico/JavaScript-Techdegree-Project-3-Pagination/README.md

   Solution to challenge is implemented with ES6 Class Syntax located in ./js/Pagination.js, ./js/App.js

   Specific Requirements below

+## Usage
+  To work on Project of view locally, fork or `git clone https://github.com/Nick-Damico/JavaScript-Techdegree-Project-3-Pagination`

+  `cd into ./JavaScript-Techdegree-Project-3-Pagination` directory.
+Due to ES6 import statements being used in ./js/App.js you will need to start a web server to view working example of the project.

+  This avoids the error `Access to Script at './Pagination/pagination-filter/js/App.js' from origin 'null' has been blocked by CORS policy: Invalid response.
+Origin 'null' is therefore not allowed access.`

+  Start Server with: `We could easily start a web server by using python: python -m SimpleHTTPServer 8000`

 ## Requirements

 - [] Use the filters-example.html file to guide your decision making.
 Using progressive enhancement, your work should affect the index.html file.